What this app does

 - Set Opacity — 100% replaces matched pixels with Fill.
 0% erases them.
 Anything in between partially fills (blends Fill on top at that strength).

-- Drag Sensitivity to fine-tune — negative tightens the match (fewer stragglers), positive loosens it (catches pixels just outside Tolerance).
+- Set Sensitivity to fine-tune — negative tightens the match (fewer stragglers), positive loosens it (catches pixels just outside Tolerance).

 - Fire an action: